DISCOVERY, REFLECTION, AND COMMUNITYYACOL OUTINGS ACROSS THE COUNTRY: '24, '25 & EARLY '26

 | |

-On September 21, nearly thirty Yale alumni, family, and friends joined a YACOL outing at the New Haven Museum, where the exhibit “Shining Light on Truth: New Haven, Yale, and Slavery” is on display through March 2025.
+On September 21, 2024, nearly thirty Yale alumni, family, and friends joined a YACOL outing at the New Haven Museum, where the exhibit “Shining Light on Truth: New Haven, Yale, and Slavery” was on display through March 2025.
 Following an introduction by exhibit curators Michael J. Morand (Class of 1987, MDIV Class of 1993), director of community engagement at the Beinecke Rare Book and Manuscript Library, and Charles E. Warner Jr., chair of the Dixwell Church History Committee and the Connecticut Freedom Trail, the group moved into the museum rotunda, where exhibit designer David Jon Walker (MFA, Class of 2023) discussed his thoughtful, creative and deeply moving choices.

 | |